Specimen Collection: Sputum - CE

 Assessment

 - Perform hand hygiene before patient contact.
-Don appropriate PPE based on the patient’s need for isolation precautions or risk of exposure to bodily fluids.
+Don appropriate PPE based on the patient’s need for isolation precautions or the risk of exposure to bodily fluids.

 - Introduce yourself to the patient.